apache/arrow-site/_posts/2025-07-07-recent-improvements-to-hash-join.md

 # Introduction

-Hash join is a fundamental operation in analytical processing engines.
+Hash join is a fundamental operation in analytical processing engines — it matches rows from two tables based on key values using a hash table for fast lookup.
 In the C++ implementation of Apache Arrow, the hash join is implemented in the C++ engine Acero, which powers query execution in bindings like PyArrow and the R Arrow package.
 Even if you haven't used Acero directly, your code may already be benefiting from it under the hood.

 For example, this simple PyArrow example uses Acero:
 ```python